Victor-cc/-IAM-Misconfiguration-Lab/README.md

 # -IAM-Misconfiguration-Lab
-This beginner-friendly lab simulates real-world IAM misconfigurations to show how overly permissive policies can expose AWS environments to risk — and how to detect and fix them
+A simple IAM misconfiguration simulation project showing what can go wrong with overly permissive AWS policies.